enzo-project/enzo-e/getting_started.rst

 An included "Hello World" problem can be run using the following from the ``$CELLO_HOME`` directory:

-     ``charmrun +p4 bin/enzo-p input/HelloWorld.in``
+     ``charmrun +p4 bin/enzo-p input/Hi.in``

 This assumes that the ``charmrun`` command is in your path.
 If it is not, then you will need to include the path name as well, e.g.:

-     ``~/Charm/bin/charmrun +p4 bin/enzo-p input/HelloWorld.in``
+     ``~/Charm/bin/charmrun +p4 bin/enzo-p input/Hi.in``

-If all goes well, Enzo-P will run the HelloWorld problem.
-Note that this problem will take some time to run to completion, perhaps between one and two hours.
-Below are some of the generated images showing density and mesh hierarchy structure with blocks colored by level and by age.
+If all goes well, Enzo-P will run the Hello World problem.
+Below are some of the generated images from the longer-running "HelloWorld.in" problem (note "HelloWorld.in" runs for about an hour, compared to a couple minutes for the shorter "Hi.in" input parameter file).
+These images show density and mesh hierarchy structure with blocks colored by level and by age.

 ----